 In 2020/21 AHSNs started to deliver three new national adoption and spread programmes focused on:

 - early intervention for eating disorders – supporting mental health teams to speed up diagnosis and treatment of eating disorders in young people aged 16-25

 - improved assessment for Attention Deficit Hyperactivity Disorder (ADHD) in children and young people

-- supporting primary care in the prevention and management of cardiovascular disease through interventions around lipid management and identifying and treating people with familial hypercholesterolaemia (FH).
+- supporting primary care in preventing and managing cardiovascular disease (CVD) through interventions around lipid management and identifying and treating people with familial hypercholesterolaemia (FH).

 These follow the first seven national programmes, developed regionally and selected for adoption and spread across the country during 2018-20.
 They were:

 Sharing learning and spreading best practice from across the 15 AHSNs to reduce AF-related strokes.
 Find out about the impact of this programme in the Oxford AHSN region.

 A collaborative approach to improving standards of care for patients undergoing emergency laparotomy surgery.